dStep189/dStep189/README.md

-# Welcome to Daniel Stephens' Github profile
+# Welcome to Dan Stephens' Github profile

 I am currently studying web development through the <a href="https://www.learnenough.com/">Learn Enough to be Dangerous</a> tutorials.</br>
 I have recently received certification in the following: